prateekcelly/2048-game/README.md

 # 2048-game

 Classic 2048 game developed using HTML, CSS3 and Vanilla Javascript.
+Used Animate.css for animations.

 ## License